digitalepidemiologylab/vaccine_sentiment_england/README.md

 ```
 python download_tweets.py -i ./data/raw_data.csv -o ./data/tweets.jsonl --consumerkey XXX --consumersecret XXX --accesstoken XXX  --accesssecret XXX
 ```
-This will generate all vaccine related tweets which have been determined to be from England (using the geocode-local repository) between July 2017 and October 2019 (n=187183).
+This will download all vaccine related tweets which have been determined to be from England (using the [geocode-local](https://github.com/mar-muel/local-geocode) repository) between July 2017 and October 2019 (n=187183).

 ## Generate figure
 The figure can be generated using the command